PX4/PX4-Autopilot/apps/examples/README.txt

     built-in command.
 NOTE:  This is not fully functional as of this writing..
 It should work, but there is no mechanism in place yet to exit the USB terminal program and return to NSH.
+  CONFIG_EXAMPLES_USBTERM_DEVINIT - If defined, then the example will
+    call a user provided function as part of its initialization: int usbterm_devinit(void);
+    And another user provided function at termination: void usbterm_devuninit(void);
   CONFIG_EXAMPLES_USBTERM_BUFLEN - The size of the input and output
     buffers used for receiving data.
 Default 256 bytes.